IEEE-VIT/.github/profile/README.md

 > *“Why are you running?!
 Why are you running?!”* 🏃‍♂️💻

 > **Holiday coding plans:**
-> *“I’ll rest after this one last feature...” — Famous last words.* 🎄💻
+> *“I’ll rest after this one last feature..” — Famous last words.* 🎄💻

 ---